CYJGoh/Facial-Recognition-Attendance-System/README.md

    git clone https://github.com/CherylTSW/COS30082-Team-3.git
    ```

-2. cd to the application directory
+2. open this repository with your preference IDE and cd to the application directory

    ```sh
    cd app